Clonal hematopoiesis: Blood cancer risk

 One area of health that CHIP has been definitively shown to influence is the risk of progression to blood cancer.
 In a given year, a tiny fraction of the general population will develop a hematologic cancer such as myelodysplastic syndrome (MDS) or AML; it is estimated that just 3 to 4 people per 100,000 will get MDS in a given year, and 4 people per 100,000 will develop AML.
 With CHIP, the risk of acquiring a hematologic malignancy like MDS or AML is increased more than 10-fold.
 Despite this increased risk, people with CHIP are still at low overall risk for developing a blood cancer, with only about 0.5-1.0% transformation per year.

+The risk of transformation to myeloid malignancy depends on the specific mutation and the size of the clone.
+Single DNMT3A mutations have the lowest risk of progression, while splicing factor genes, JAK2, TP53, IDH1, IDH2, FLT3, and RUNX1 have the highest risk.
+The clonal hematopoiesis risk score (CHRS) can be used to estimate the risk of progression to myeloid malignancy.
+CHRS predicts high, intermediate, or low risk based on the presence or absence of mutations in high-risk genes, the clone size, number of different mutations, findings of macrocytosis (MCV ≥100 fL), anisocytosis (RDW ≥ 15%), cytopenias (anemia, neutropenia, or thrombocytopenia) and age ≥ 65 years.

 Cardiovascular risk

 A second area of health that may be affected by CHIP is the risk for heart attack and stroke.
-A strong association between CHIP and heart attack/ischemic stroke has been identified in one human genetic dataset, where CHIP was a stronger predictor of heart attack/stroke than if a patient 1) was a smoker, 2) had hypertension, 3) had high cholesterol, or 4) was overweight.
-In this study, which shows correlation but not causation, people with CHIP were 2.3 times more likely to have a heart attack, or 4.4 times as likely if the variant allele frequency in their blood was greater than 0.10, than matched controls without CHIP.
+A strong association between CHIP and heart attack/ischemic stroke has been identified in one human genetic dataset, where CHIP was a stronger predictor of heart attack/stroke than if a patient was a smoker, had hypertension, had high cholesterol, or was overweight.
+In this study, which shows correlation but not causation, people with CHIP were 2.3 times more likely to have a heart attack, or 4.4 times as likely if the variant allele frequency (VAF, a measure of clone size) in their blood was greater than 0.10, than matched controls without CHIP.
 It has also been found that there is an increased risk of cardiovascular mortality in patients who exhibit CHIP and receive self-derived stem cell transplantation.
+In addition to heart attack and stroke, human studies further suggest an association of CHIP with heart failure and cardiac arrhythmias.

 The idea of CHIP having a causal role in human heart attacks/strokes has been given support by a 2017 study that showed impairment of the Tet2 CHIP gene in mice causally led to accelerated atherosclerosis, and this finding in mice has been independently validated.
 The possibility of somatic mutations in the blood contributing not only to cancer risk but also to heart attack and stroke has generated much discussion in top-level scientific publications and a large multi-cohort study published in 2017 appears to confirm the causal link between CHIP and cardiovascular disease in humans.